Communication: Oral - BA

 or COMM 4954

-Communication majors satisfy the Writing Requirement for Majors by completing ENGL 2305W Writing for Life: Developing Skill and Confidence or ENGL 3360W Intermediate Writing: Writing with Power, Purpose and the Perfect Word.
+Communication majors satisfy the Writing Requirement for Majors by completing ENGL 2302W Writing for Writers or ENGL 3360W Professional Writing.
 They complete the Liberal Arts and Sciences Core Writing Requirement with three other writing intensive courses (CORE 1000W The Reflective Woman or CORE 2000W The Reflective Woman, CORE 3990W Global Search for Justice, and any other writing-intensive course in this interdepartmental major or another department).